phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 | Qt.AlignBottom | Aligns with the bottom. |
 | Qt.AlignVCenter | Centers vertically in the available space. |

-You can combine flags together using pipes (|), however note that you can only use one vertical or horizontal alignment flag at a time.
+&emsp; You can combine flags together using pipes (|), however note that you can only use one vertical or horizontal alignment flag at a time.
 ``` align_top_left = Qt.AlignLeft | Qt.AlignTop ```

 **Qt Flags** :